sebcsiz/BankingApplication/README.md

 - To generate the second required event, click any of the buttons given after you created you account.
-For example, you can deposit money, withdraw money, delete your account etc. s
+For example, you can deposit money, withdraw money, delete your account etc.

 - When you run the application, you will see a giant picture of Lebron James as the background.
-This is my visual component
+This is my visual component. or if you would prefer, you can click on the button of animated Gunna, Young Thug, and Future pushing a blue 3D cube with a 'P' on it.

 - To save the state of the application to file, click the <b>Log out</b> button.
 This will save your data